Apart from Him we can do nothing

 Just as an athlete, surgeon, or engineer must maintain certain practices to stay fit, sharp, and ready for the next challenge, disciples of Jesus Christ must do the same.

 Consequences from sinful, unhealthy or hurtful behaviors are understandable, even expected.
-We are not surprised when we see a person suffering disastrous effects from a years or even lifelong pattern of self-abuse.
+We are not surprised when we see a person suffering disastrous effects from years or even lifelong patterns of self-abuse.

 Consequences that come from a lack of discipline, however, are different.
 When we avoid doing the things that we know we should to maintain our health – physical, emotional, mental, spiritual – it can lead to consequences that are just as damaging.